dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ## Launching programs
 We saw before that the $PATH variable indicates which directories are searched when you type a command.

 Linux/Unix won't execute a program in the local folder like DOS/Windows does.
-Unless the directory is in the $PATH variable you need to explicitely indicate you want to execute a program.
+Unless the directory is in the $PATH variable you need to explicitly indicate you want to execute a program.

 This is done for security reasons.
-An attacker could create a programm in a directory with the same name as a commonly invoked program and trick an administrator into executing it without realising that it is a local and malicious program.
+An attacker could create a program in a directory with the same name as a commonly invoked program and trick an administrator into executing it without realising that it is a local and malicious program.

 If you want to execute a program and you want to explicitly indicate that it is a local one you will need to add **./** in the front.